reizu222/NeoFrutiger/README.md

 # NeoFrutiger
-hat if Frutiger and XP had continued into the future.
+what if Frutiger and XP had continued into the future.
 (highly recommend use with "Discord Mica")